gevent/gevent/doc/intro.rst

     MyNoopGreenlet(5) failed with Exception

 The :meth:`kill <Greenlet.kill>` can also accept a *timeout* argument specifying the number of seconds to wait for the greenlet to exit.
-Note, that :meth:`kill <Greenlet.kill>` cannot guarantee that the target greenlet will not ignore the exception and thus it's a good idea always to pass a timeout to :meth:`kill <Greenlet.kill>`.
+Note, that :meth:`kill <Greenlet.kill>` cannot guarantee that the target greenlet will not ignore the exception, thus it's a good idea always to pass a timeout to :meth:`kill <Greenlet.kill>`.

 Timeouts